sanyaade-mobiledev/vimfiles/README.md

 Run `make help` for more information.

-### Updating From The Bit Theory Repository
+### Updating From The Mode Set Repository

-To update from the latest changes in the Bit Theory repository run the following:
+To update from the latest changes in the Mode Set repository run the following:

 1. Quit out of Vim
 - `cd path/to/vimfiles/`